Porsche Taycan review

 About the Porsche Taycan

-Making its debut at the 2019 Frankfurt Motor Show, the Taycan is the first all-electric car Porsche has produced.
-The four-door saloon has the look of a coupe and is built on a new battery-electric platform that’ll be used to underpin a number of all-electric cars from the Volkswagen Group (Porsche’s owner), including the Audi e-Tron GT.
+Making its debut at the 2019 Frankfurt Motor Show, the Taycan was the first all-electric car Porsche produced.
+The four-door saloon has the look of a coupe and is built on a new battery-electric platform that is also used to underpin the Audi e-Tron GT.

 In this review